Future-Fit Aotearoa keynotes / panels

 Better together, thriving in the untamed natural wilderness on the South Island west coast

-• Edward Guy and Neil Jorgensen, Rationale Ltd
+• Edward Guy, Rationale Ltd

 The beautiful untamed natural wilderness of the west coast of the South Island presents challenges for the three local councils that want to improve the roads so that they are sustainable, fit for purpose and meet communities aspirations.